karnisinghji/staff/DATABASE_SETUP.md

 ## Next Steps:
 Once your database is set up, we'll:
-1. Deploy backend services to Railway
+1. Deploy everything to Vercel (full-stack deployment)
-2. Deploy frontend to Vercel
+2. Connect frontend and backend services
-3. Connect everything together
+3. Test on mobile devices
-4. Test on mobile devices
+4. Enable PWA features

-**Ready to proceed to backend deployment?**
+**Ready to proceed to Vercel deployment?**